florian-kuhlmeier/florian-onur-kuhlmeier/content/authors/admin/_index.md

 ---
 Hi!
 Welcome to my personal site.

-I'm a PhD Candidate at the University of Ulm and the Karlsruhe Institute of Technology.
+I'm a PhD candidate at the University of Ulm and the Karlsruhe Institute of Technology.
 My research is on how to design conversational agents to tackle symptoms of depression.

 I enjoy statistics and data visualization, personal knowledge management and I'm a supporter of open science.
-Over time, I'll try to write to blog about the things I learn and do.
+Over time, I'll try to write about the things I learn and do.

+Don't hesitate to get in touch!